MetaFFI/metaffi-core/README.md

 Once XLLR called, it loads an XLLR-plugin which handles the requested guest language and passes the call to it.
 The plugin handles the actual call.

 It is the XLLR plugin that implements foreign language runtime management.\
 For example, while the official *Python3* plugin uses the stock Python3 which uses CPython, another implementer can make a *Pypy3* plugin that uses Pypy engine instead of CPython.
-Users will be able to install the new plugin using the `openffi -p -i [URL]` command.
+Users will be able to install the new plugin using the `metaffi -p -i [URL]` command.

 ### Compiler
-The OpenFFI compiler has 3 roles:
+The MetaFFI compiler has 3 roles:
 1. Generate stub for the foreign function in the host language
 2. Serialize/Deserialize parameters (official plugins use Google Protobuf)
 3. Use C-FFI library to call to/from XLLR in host/guest languages